aleb2000/split-yew/README.md

 }
 ```

 You can customize the split using props.
-I tried to keep compatibility with the react-split component, hence you can also mostly refer to [it's reference](https://github.com/nathancahill/split/tree/master/packages/react-split#reference) as well as [Split.js's documentation](https://github.com/nathancahill/split/tree/master/packages/splitjs#documentation) with some minor changes to the API.
+I tried to keep compatibility with the react-split component, hence you can also mostly refer to [its reference](https://github.com/nathancahill/split/tree/master/packages/react-split#reference) as well as [Split.js's documentation](https://github.com/nathancahill/split/tree/master/packages/splitjs#documentation) with some minor changes to the API.

 The component differs from its React counterpart in the following ways: